jvfon/Blog/articles/tech/Shopify/shopify-developers.md

 The same thing do with the store name.
 Go the search field of the browser, copy the store name from there: store-name.shopify.com.

 "[theme-name]" Here is where you put name of your theme name that "nameTheme.API".
-Hit "enter".
+Hit "enter" when you are done copying and pasting the information.

 ## Standard Theme (debut)